dasch-swiss/dsp-api/docs/03-apis/api-v2/knora-iris.md

 # Knora IRIs

-The IRIs used in Knora repositories and in the Knora API v2 follow certain conventions.
+The IRIs used in Knora repositories and in the DSP-API v2 follow certain conventions.

 ## Project Short-Codes